spectrumcomputing/linux-notes/Additional Packages Installation Guide.md

-## Additional Packages Installation Notes (Fully tested on Ubuntu 18.04 and 19.04)
+## Ubuntu 19.04 Additional Packages Installation Notes

 You are advised not to copy and paste commands without knowing what they do.
 There are links to more information throughout this document to additional information